funk-team/funkLang/README.md

 ## 5. License

 funkLang is distributed under the GNU v3 License.
 See `LICENSE` for more information.
-We choose this licence as it's used by some of the most successful open-source projects in the world.
-We will provide a hosted version of funkLang to enable us to work full time on this project.
+We choose this licence as it's used by some of the most successful open-source projects in the world, including WordPress.

+Software licensed with any GNU license can be used and even modified everywhere, including in a corporate environment, without any restrictions.
+However be aware that if you (or the company) ever make changes to the funkLang and want to distribute it, it must be distributed with full source code, on the same license terms as the original software [source](https://opensource.stackexchange.com/a/1400).

+We choose GNU to ensure funkLang always remains free and open.
+Code which funkLang outputs and extensions you build for funkLang can be licensed using any licence you wish.
+If you have any questions about the licence please contact us.

 <!-- CONTACT -->